Latch tools up with second smart access product for offices, apartment blocks

 The electronic entry device also has an on-board wide-angle camera for monitoring and managing guest entry.
 It can be used in combination with the Latch M, or as a standalone entry system.

-The R is wired in to the building’s network for power, and has onboard Wifi, Ethernet, Bluetooth, and Wiegand for comms — its variety of radios enabling it to function in buildings that don’t have, for example, a Wi-Fi network to run electronic access.
-It can just be run locally via Bluetooth if needed.
+The R is wired into the building’s network for power, and has on-board Wi-Fi, Ethernet, Bluetooth, and Wiegand for comms — its variety of radios enabling it to function in buildings that don’t have, for example, a Wi-Fi network to run electronic access.
+It can just be run locally via Bluetooth, if needed.

 Latch says pilot installs of the R are happening now, with full availability slated for this summer.
-Pre-order pricing is $399 per lock, which includes a two-year service contract.
+Pre-order pricing is $399 per lock, plus a two-year service contract.

 Latch’s SaaS pricing varies, depending on contract length and features, but co-founder and CEO Luke Schoenfelder says it works out at about $3-$5 per apartment per month.